Table of Contents

 Mahatma Gandhi book, A Key to Health 1942, p.21

-He wrote that the only reason the Chinese were drinking tea, is because the water was contaminated and needed to be boiled.
-Since boiling tea leaves changes the color of the water, the leaves were used to decide if the water was safe to drink.
+He wrote that the Chinese only drank tea because the water was contaminated and needed to be boiled.
+Since boiling tea leaves changed the colour of the water, the leaves were used to decide if the water was safe to drink.

 Some clever Chinaman discovered a grass called tea which when